cxxr/better-java/README.md

 }
 ```

-This sets up a *FooWidgetDependency* via jMock and then adds expectations via
+This sets up a *FooWidgetDependency* via Mockito and then adds expectations via
 `when`.
 We expect that *dep*'s `doSubThing` method will be called.
 Mockito
 supports spys which allow partial mocking, which is very useful.

-If you have to set up the same dependency over and over, you should probably
-put that in a [test fixture][junitfixture] and put *assertIsSatisfied* in an
-*@After* fixture.

 #### AssertJ